CodingWithDavid/SideBarNavDemo/README.md

-# Simple project to show how to use Cosmos DB with Entity framework
+# Project to demo a new side bar navigation view

-This is a simple looking application that will show how to create and use a Cosmos DB with Entity Framework.
+This is a sample project that shows to create a new side bar type navigation panel in Blazor

 *** PLEASE NOTE THIS REQUIRES .NET 6 and Visual Studio 2022 ***